-Since vulnerable workers are likely to include those whose first language is not English, we have signed up for the services of Clear Voice, a telephone interpreting service provided by Migrant Help.
+Since vulnerable workers are likely to include those whose first language is not English, we continue to provide the services of Clear Voice, a telephone interpreting service provided by Migrant Help.
 We have provided access to this service across our sites to ensure that independent interpreting is available as required to respond to worker concerns.